‘DWTS’: Peta Murgatroyd Gushes Over Husband Maksim Chmerkovskiy With Sweet Instagram Post

 Maksim was looking dapper in a pink suit with a black shirt, while Peta matched her husband’s fun shade with pink shoes as she wore a dark green satin shirt with striped trousers as they both attended the Industry Dance Awards together this week.

-As Inquisitr previously reported, it was just earlier this week that Peta first gave fans a glimpse at her family life by sharing a photo of herself getting ready for the big dance awards with her and Chmerkovskiy’s 1-year-old son Shai.
+As the Inquisitr previously reported, it was just earlier this week that Peta first gave fans a glimpse at her family life by sharing a photo of herself getting ready for the big dance awards with her and Chmerkovskiy’s 1-year-old son Shai.

 Murgatroyd captioned the sweet photo by calling her baby boy her “favorite little human.”